ethmarks/posts/content/measurement.md

 Until then, the Marks system does not work.
 Even on paper, even if you could magically make everyone use the Marks system, we literally do not have the technology to determine the base units to sufficient precision.

-For example, if we tried to express the diameter of Earth in len using our current value of the gravitational constant, the error bar is approximately 140 meters.
-By contrast, when we express the diameter of Earth in meters, the error bar is approximately `0.000000012742` meters.
-The latter is nearly two orders of magnitude smaller than the wavelength of visible light, while the former is approximately the height of the Great Pyramid of Giza.
+To illustrate why this would be such a problem, if we tried to express the diameter of Earth in len using our current value of the gravitational constant, the error bar is approximately 140 meters.
+In contrast, when we express the diameter of Earth in meters, the error bar is approximately `0.000000012742` meters.
+The latter is nearly two orders of magnitude smaller than the smallest wavelength of visible light, while the former is approximately the height of the Great Pyramid of Giza.
+That level of imprecision would be absolutely unacceptable.

 +++